 When these attorneys are harshly let go and lose their jobs, the fun does not stop there.
 They are also PERMANENTLY TAINTED as the attorneys who did not prevent the serious legal problems.
 They become UNTOUCHABLE, not just by law firms but by other companies as well.
 They are "marked" and spend the rest of their careers as outcasts for reasons they may not have possibly ever been able to prevent.

 When you think about it this way, the "Hunger Games Style – Sorry You Are Going Off to Die" parties for "tributes" start to make a lot more sense.
-Being a fall guy for an entire billion dollar-plus company cannot possibly be a fun thing for anyone.
+Being a fall guy for an entire billion-dollar-plus company cannot possibly be a fun thing for anyone.
 In a law firm, the worst thing that can happen to an attorney with clients is to lose one of them.
-In a company, an attorney can be blamed for the entire collapse of a company due to some legal issue.
+In a company, an attorney can be blamed for its collapse due to some legal issue.

-The people that are actually doing things inside of companies that generate money (i.e., the executives, sales team and so forth) generally always say "we'll send it to legal" before doing various things.
+The people who are actually doing things inside of companies that generate money (i.e., the executives, sales team, and so forth) generally always say "we'll send it to legal" before doing various things.

-When you are in "legal", your job becomes telling the various "doers" and "actors" inside of a company why something cannot be done, or at least the risks associated with taking various actions.
-After some time, most attorneys inside of corporations become avoided because they are a damper on people that are trying to get things done.
-This is not to say that the attorneys are not providing a useful service – instead, this is to say that the attorneys become people that are generally seen as "holding back" the company and not contributing to its growth.
+When you are in "legal," your job becomes telling the various "doers" and "actors" inside of a company why something cannot be done or at least the risks associated with taking various actions.
+After some time, most attorneys inside of corporations are avoided because they are a damper on people who are trying to get things done.
+This is not to say that the attorneys are not providing a useful service.
+Instead, this is to say that the attorneys are generally seen as "holding back" the company and not contributing to its growth.

 - See Help and Promote Expansion for more information.